jantumajer/VSLite_CZnetwork/README.md

 Instructions for using R-scripts are provided as annotations directly throughout the scripts.
 Similarly, scripts also automatically load all packages required for their functionality.

 ### Climate
-Monthly mean temperature and precipitation totals for each site from January 1961 to December 2020.
+Monthly mean temperature and precipitation totals for each site from January 1961 to December 2020 (split into two files with suffix 1 or 2).
+Monthly climatic data from E-OBS for sites in the Czech Republic, used to test the sensitivity of our results to the choice of the climatic dataset, are included in the third file.

-### Climate projections
-Decadal anomalies of mean monthly temperature and precipitation totals concerning the normal period 1995-2014.

 ### NDVI
 Normalized Difference Vegetation Index for each site for the 2000-2023 period.